 High Levels of Emotional Intelligence is a Primary Characteristic of Effective Leaders.

 The best leaders exhibit these traits consistently.
-They are able to respond to stress and uncertainly with a higher degree of calm and perspective, less encumbered by the knee jerk and impulsive reactions exhibited by their less self-aware counterparts.
+They are able to respond to stress and uncertainty with a higher degree of calm and perspective, less encumbered by the knee-jerk and impulsive reactions exhibited by their less self-aware counterparts.

-Our list of traits in emotional intelligence are the following, which we will break down in greater detail below.
+Our list of traits in emotional intelligence is the following, which we will break down in greater detail below.

 - Emotional and self-awareness